PagerDuty/pd-cap-recipes/README.md

 Add the following to your Gemfile.

     group :capistrano do
       # Shared capistrano recipes
       gem 'pd-cap-recipes', :git => 'git://github.com/PagerDuty/pd-cap-recipes.git'

-      # extra dependencies for some tasks
-      gem 'git', '1.2.5'
-      gem 'hipchat', :git => 'git://github.com/smathieu/hipchat.git'
-      gem 'cap_gun'
-      gem 'grit'
     end

 Then run

     bundle install

 ## Usage

 ### Git

 One of the main feature of these recipes is the deep integration with Git and added sanity check to prevent your from deploying the wrong branch.

 The first thing to know is that we at PagerDuty always deploy of a tag, never from a branch.
 You can generate a new tag by running the follwing command:

     cap production deploy:prepare

 This should generate a tag in a format like master-1328567775.
 You can then deploy the tag with the following command:

 cap production deploy -s tag=master-1328567775